-This is an external activity provider - the organisation or company that makes the adventurous activity available.
+The organisation or company that makes the adventurous activity available is an external activity provider.
 The registered provider has responsibility for the procedures and organisation relating to the adventurous activity.

-To become registered, the provider must complete an LCC form 7, this enables them to make a considered judgement on staff competences and a submit a signed declaration to the LA.
+To become registered, the provider must complete a Form 7 'Registration of Centres and Providers'.
+This enables them to make a considered judgement on staff competences and a submit a signed declaration to the LA.
 As part of this process, the provider will also evidence sufficient and current Public Liability insurance cover to the LA.

-If your school participate in an educational visit offering in scope activities, the venue provider must hold an AALA License It is principally local authority outdoor centres and those run by commercial companies and charities for young people of school age who need this.
+If your school participates in an educational visit offering in-scope activities, the venue provider must hold an AALA Licence.
+Principally local authority outdoor centres and those run by commercial companies and charities for young people of school age must hold the Licence.